mreinstein/snabbdom-property/README.md

 ## TODO

+* add animated gif of the widget in action
 * move the css properties from example.html into the code
 * enable setting other keyboard shortcuts for properties (right now hardcoded to `;`, `Enter`, `:`)
 * actual css property validation